0 0

 In the lord’s mansion – where they explored and developed their writing for many months – the two women, the poet and a physician friend of the lord accepted the challenge to write individual novels.
 In 9 months, Mary produced the famous novel Frankenstein.
 The physician produced a Vampire-novel.

-I include a couple of observations from me of the Mary Shelly movie.
+I include a couple of observations from me of the Mary Shelley movie.
 What stuck with me was the painting on the wall in the lord’s home.
 A half-naked woman was lying on a bed with a demon sitting at her feet – lusting after her.
 This painting portrayed the wild sexual fantasies of the wealthy landowner and, to an extent, the poet and his two mistresses.

 I have given you a quick overview of the events in the life of Mary.
 My focus in this article is a philosophical and spiritual one.
 I will continue with a little more detail.
-My comments are on both movies, Frankenstein and the author Mary Shelly.
+My comments are on both movies, Frankenstein and the author Mary Shelley.

-The famous writer of Frankenstein, Mary Godwin (later Shelly), eventually got married to the poet John Shelly.
+The famous writer of Frankenstein, Mary Godwin (later Shelly), eventually got married to the poet John Shelley.
 However, her husband’s life ends in tragedy.
 Her young husband, John, dies at a tender age, and she never marries again.

-I watched this movie of the famous writer’s life – Mary Shelly – on Television on Saturday night, July 24, 2022, on the Maori Channel (New Zealand TV).
+I watched this movie of the famous writer’s life – Mary Shelley – on Television on Saturday night, July 24, 2022, on the Maori Channel (New Zealand TV).
 I watched the movie Frankenstein years earlier.
 It must have been fascinating for its time.
 Dr Frankenstein collected all the different rejected parts of dead people.
 Later, Mary – the writer – is hailed as the pioneer of science fiction.
 However, there is so much more to this story.
-The real-life of Mary Shelley, who lived with her partner, who became her husband after several years, is depicted in the second movie Mary Shelly, as I have mentioned.
+The real-life of Mary Shelley, who lived with her partner, who became her husband after several years, is depicted in the second movie Mary Shelley, as I have mentioned.

-The promiscuous views of her husband, John Shelly – who chose to live with two women in the early 1800 – out of wedlock – were very shocking and scandalous.
+The promiscuous views of her husband, John Shelley – who chose to live with two women in the early 1800 – out of wedlock – were very shocking and scandalous.
 The community rejected them.
 Living together out of wedlock was unthinkable during those times.
 Her mother died when she was very young.
 By the way, her mother was a well-known writer.

 The title of this article has been on my mind for many years.
 To this day, the words of the created man, “He never gave me a name,” stayed with me all these years.
 When I saw the actual true events portrayed in the movie about Mary’s life, everything became crystal clear to me.
 The novel “Frankenstein” was born out of rejection by the main characters.
 Mary was rejected by John and Fanny by lord Byron.